 Early consultation can reduce late effects that often occur with neck injuries.
 When you are not quickly improved, or you wonder if something is wrong with your neck, a chiropractor can refer the necessary X-ray, CT, MRI, or even refer to specialists if this proves necessary.
-However, research has shown that patients with neck pain have benefited from treatment by a chiropractor.
-There is also good evidence that chiropractic is more effective than other conservative therapies.
+However, research has shown that patients with neck pain have improved with treatment by a chiropractor.

-The conservative treatment applied at Chiro & Sports Med aims to restore the normal function of the locomotor and nervous system to decrease pain, promote overall health and increase the quality of life.
-Treatment will be specifically tailored to each individual.
+Treatment applied at Chiro & Sports Med will be specifically tailored to each individual.
 At Chiro & Sports Med our chiropractors mainly use their hands in the processing and apply a variety of methods and techniques to restore normal function in the joints, muscles, connective tissue, and nervous system.
 These include:

 How to relieve neck pain yourself?